Release notes

 OpenShift AI provides an environment to develop, train, serve, test, and monitor AI/ML models and applications on-premise or in the cloud.

 For administrators, OpenShift AI enables data science workloads in an existing Red Hat OpenShift or ROSA environment.
-Manage users with your existing OpenShift identity provider, and manage the resources available to notebook servers to ensure data scientists have what they require to create, train, and host models.
+Manage users with your existing OpenShift identity provider, and manage the resources available to workbenches to ensure data scientists have what they require to create, train, and host models.
 Use accelerators to reduce costs and allow your data scientists to enhance the performance of their end-to-end data science workflows using graphics processing units (GPUs) and Intel Gaudi AI accelerators.

 OpenShift AI has two deployment options:

 • Self-managed software that you can install on-premise or in the cloud.
-You can install OpenShift AI Self-Managed in a self-managed environment such as OpenShift Container Platform, or in Red Hat-managed cloud environments such as Red Hat OpenShift Dedicated (with a Customer Cloud Subscription for AWS or GCP), Red Hat OpenShift Service on Amazon Web Services (ROSA Classic or ROSA HCP), or Microsoft Azure Red Hat OpenShift.
+You can install OpenShift AI Self-Managed in a self-managed environment such as OpenShift Container Platform, or in Red Hat-managed cloud environments such as Red Hat OpenShift Dedicated (with a Customer Cloud Subscription for AWS or GCP), Red Hat OpenShift Service on Amazon Web Services (ROSA classic or ROSA HCP), or Microsoft Azure Red Hat OpenShift.

-• A managed cloud service, installed as an add-on in Red Hat OpenShift Dedicated (with a Customer Cloud Subscription for AWS or GCP) or in Red Hat OpenShift Service on Amazon Web Services (ROSA Classic).
+• A managed cloud service, installed as an add-on in Red Hat OpenShift Dedicated (with a Customer Cloud Subscription for AWS or GCP) or in Red Hat OpenShift Service on Amazon Web Services (ROSA classic).

 For information about OpenShift AI Cloud Service, see Product Documentation for Red Hat OpenShift AI.